Mshary-tech/Git/README.md

-# Git
-this repo for testing some tech
+# this project is not importent